 Last Monday, the Dow dropped below its 50-Day Moving Average, triggering sell indicators for robo-advisors and other algorithms.
 This led to a drastic acceleration in the sell-off, causing the Dow to lose 800 points in a matter of minutes before recovering somewhat by the end of the day.
 I had warned about this possibility in a previous article discussing the dangers of passive investments such as index funds and ETFs, and sure enough, commentators were blaming algorithms for the sharp decline.

 Investors had gotten complacent and had grown accustomed to a smooth upswing in equities with very little deviation.
 Market corrections are fairly regular occurrences and signal a healthy market cycle.
-You can protect yourself from volatility by buying stocks with low betas and high dividends.
+You can protect yourself from market volatility by buying stocks with low betas and high dividends.
 You’ll still collect income during market downturns and when prices drop, yields go up.
 To paraphrase the subtitle of Dr. Strangelove, that’s how I learned to stop worrying and love market volatility.

 Buy the ticket, take the ride.